- In days past, when the sun went down – so did we

 Our body uses sleep to rest and repair our tissues.
 Our brain requires sleep to process the information from the day (and, during sleep is when your body clears out ‘metabolic waste’ from the brain – yes, the ‘trash’ within your brain cells/tissue needs to be cleaned out and it happens during sleep).
 Critical sleep cycles involve hormone balancing that affects everything from your energy and moods to your metabolism and ability to regulate your body weight.
 Healthy sleep patterns promote complete sleep cycles.
 Your brain goes through different sleep phases when you rest.
 REM sleep (Rapid Eye Movement) involves dreaming; non-REM sleep is the deepest and most critical phase of sleep.
 This is the time that your most vital repair and recharge takes place.
 The more complete sleep cycles you experience, the better.
 For most of us, that means getting back to the cave – earlier.

 In order to ensure maximal complete sleep cycles, humans thrive best when we follow the Circadian Rhythm that is coiled deep inside your DNA.
 Dictated by the light of the sun, this rhythm is a physiological set point that has promoted early to bed, early to rise, for millennia.

 Go to bed … earlier.
-Getting to bed before 10:30pm is what the healthiest, most energized people in the world do
+Getting to sleep by 10:30pm is what the healthiest, most energized people in the world do (which means going to bed at … 9:30 or 10:00 depending on how quickly you fall asleep)

 Getting seven or more hours of quality sleep has been shown to increase longevity

 And, the afternoon nap turns out to be one of the most effective and productive methods for increasing energy and improving cognitive skills and focus (and it lessens the adverse effects of chronic stress by lowering circulating stress hormones like cortisol – that’s huge!)

 Practice an e-fast (no electronics) at least 30 minutes before bed

-- No phone in the bedroom (or laptops, tablets, even … TV – no, Netflix, Law & Order – Special Victims Unit, or the angry white male on Fox News isn’t serving your sleep or your health)
+No phone in the bedroom (or laptops, tablets, even … TV – yep, no, Netflix, Law & Order – Special Victims Unit, or the angry commentator on your favorite news channel – they’re not serving your sleep or your health